-Greece: Italian TERNA eyes TSO Co ADMIE for acquisition of minority ownership21.
-July 2016. / SEE Energy News
+Greece: Italian TERNA eyes TSO Co ADMIE for acquisition of minority ownership, SEE Energy News

 After the shareholders of Greek Public Power Corporation (PPC) approved the sale of 24 % stake of its subsidiary, the national electricity transmission system operator ADMIE, several names started reemerging as main contenders for the purchase.